Sayre Health Center is collaborating with Penn Medicine to offer access to

 Many of our patients who test positive do not have any symptoms.
 This is normal and not something to worry about.
 One reason the SARS-CoV2 virus has spread so widely is because many people who have it never know they have it. they are not sick, yet they can pass the virus to someone else.

+We do not recommend retesting after you receive a positive result.
 Some employers require retesting until a negative test is received.
 You can be retested at Sayre Health Center if you tested positive.
-Because the test is very sensitive, it may remain positive even after your body has killed all the virus.
-The test cannot distinguish between virus that is infectious (alive) and virus that is killed.
-If you receive a positive on retesting, however, you will be asked to quarantine again for 14 days.
+Because the test is very sensitive, it may remain positive even after your body has cleared all the virus.
+The test cannot distinguish between a virus that is infectious (alive) and a virus that is killed.

 Frequently Asked Questions (FAQs)